citanus006/codeinstitute-project1-Jiris-bar/README.md

  - I decided not to add pictures of every single beer as those would be too time-consuming without sever adjustment in graphical programs
  - I decided not to create my own logo for the bar as I ran out of time - original idea was infographic of beer glass and tap
  - Site is missing style sheet for printing
- - ite is missing optimisation for screen readers and accessibility
+ - Site is missing optimisation for screen readers and accessibility
+ - contact form redirect after submission is leading to empty page

 ## Credits and references
  - Wikipedia for articles about beer: